 Be well out there.
 Until next time.

 P.S.
 My thanks to The Guild of St. George for the image of Van used at the beginning of this Post as well as for the quotes from Clive Wilmer and Ray Haslam.
-Thanks is also due to the ever-patient, ever-keen-eyed Jenn Morris for her editorial suggestions, and to Jenn Webb of the Digital Learning Center at Hobart and William Smith Colleges for helping me learn how to do technical things that I never imagined I’d have to learn how to do.
+Thanks is also due the ever-patient, ever-keen-eyed Jenn Morris for editorial suggestions, and to Jennifer Webb and Andrew Smith of the Digital Learning Center at Hobart and William Smith Colleges for helping me learn how to do technical things that I never imagined I’d have to learn how to do!